MehranDHN/KG4OPennResources/README.md

 ### Logical Structure
 The ontology uses OWL to define class hierarchies and property constraints:
-- `mdhn:DigitalRepresentation` and `mdhn:Manuscript` are subclasses of a generic resource concept, implicitly aligned with `owl:Thing`.
+- `mdhn:DigitalRepresentation` and `mdhn:Manuscript` are subclasses of a generic resource concepts, implicitly aligned with `owl:Thing`.
 - Properties like `mdhn:isPartOf` have defined domains (`mdhn:DigitalRepresentation`) and ranges (`mdhn:Manuscript`), ensuring semantic consistency.

 ### SPARQL Query

 This section provides sample SPARQL queries to demonstrate how to retrieve metadata from the [TEI Ontology](https://raw.githubusercontent.com/MehranDHN/KG4OPennResources/refs/heads/main/CatalogeData/TEIOntology.ttl) used for modeling digital resources in the OPenn collection.
-These queries are designed to work with a triple store (e.g., Apache Jena) containing the ontology and associated RDF data.
+These queries are designed to work with a triple store (e.g., Apache Jena, Ontotext GraphDB, Stardog, ...) containing the ontology and associated RDF data.

 ## Prerequisites

 - The `TEIOntology.ttl` file is loaded into a triple store.
-- The ontology uses the following namespaces:
+- The simplest possible version of this ontology uses the following namespaces:
   - `mdhn`: `http://example.com/mdhn/`
   - `sc`: `hhttps://schema.org/`
-- Queries assume RDF data describing manuscripts and digital resources, as per the ontology’s structure.
+- Queries assume RDF data describing publishers, manuscripts and digital resources, as per the ontology’s structure.

 ## Sample Queries

-### 1. Retrieve all the Manuscripts with their publisher and number of images(folios)
+### 1. Retrieve all the Manuscripts with their publishers and number of images(folios)
 This query fetches all resources classified as `mdhn:Manuscript` along with their `rdfs:label`.

 ```sparql